This post may contain affiliate links. Please read our disclosure policy.

 mashed potatoes packed into a measuring cup.

-1. Combining Ingredients: Spread the mashed potatoes on a clean surface.
-Evenly drizzle the egg yolk over them and sprinkle with salt.
+1. Combine Ingredients: Spread the mashed potatoes on a clean surface.
+Drizzle the egg yolk over the potatoes and sprinkle with salt.

 mashed potatoes topped with egg yolk and salt on a cutting board.